-Some Raccoon Poop has given snakes a bad rep, however this is not always the case.
+Some Possum Removal Cost has given snakes a bad rep, however this is not always the case.
 Snakes have a long, narrow body.
 Their internal organs are designed to fit their narrow and long physique.
 Snakes have only one functioning lung, so it is vital that their environment is clean and not contaminated.

 An interesting fact to know; to find out how many “vertabreas” the snake has, it is possible to count the number of belly scales.
 Usually there’ll be a brand new scale for every vertebrea.
 It’s jaw is evolved so that the snake can consume prey many times its size.
 The bottom part of the jaw isn’t locked together, like it is in most other animals, but it can be split into two parts.
 In this manner its mouth can open up, swallow the victim, and then yank its jaw together again.
 After the snake does so, it looks like it’s yawning, opening the mouth up wide and shutting it again.